ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/07-testing-smart-contracts.md

 Now we're adding a new test named `test_transfer(uint256 amount)` in which we want to check the transfer functionality of the ERC20 contract.
 The argument of the function, `uint256 amount` is a test variable.
 Foundry will assign random values to this argument before the test is executed.
+Fuzz testing automatically generates random inputs to test edge cases you might not consider manually.
 What's also new, are the `vm.` calls, which are called cheatcodes.

 #### Cheatcodes